Comparison of arm exponents in planar FK-percolation: Background on FK-percolation

 where~$\calC([0,\rho n] \times [0,n])$ is the event that the rectangle~$[0,\rho n] \times [0,n]$ contains an open path between its left and right sides (see \cite{DcSidTas2017}).

-One classical consequence of the RSW theory is that arm events satisfy a quasi-multiplicativity property and arm-separation.
+One classical consequence of the RSW theory, combined with (FKG) and (SMP), is that arm events satisfy a quasi-multiplicativity property and arm-separation.
 It also implies that the probabilities of the arm events $A_0(r,R)$, $A_1(r,R)$ and $A_{01}(r,R)$ may be bounded above and below by polynomials of~$r/R$, with strictly positive powers.
 Note that this last property is weaker than the existence of arm exponents, which is conjectured by conformal invariance theory.

-For precise statements see \cite{Nol2008}.
-In the present paper, we will use a specific form of arm-separation for the arm event~$A_{01}(r,R)$, which will be stated precisely later on.
+In the present paper we use a form of arm-separation for the alternating two-arm event~$A_{01}(r,R)$, which will be stated precisely later on.
+The theory of arm-separation has been developed for Bernoulli percolation in \cite{Kes87} and reworked in \cite{Nol2008}.
+Due to \eqref{eq:RSW}, it may be adapted to alternating arm events in critical FK-percolation with~$q \in [1,4]$.
+To avoid the use of ``locally monotone events'' as in \cite[Lem.~13]{Nol2008}, it is better to work with the notion of well-separated flower domains (defined below) instead of the well-separated scales of \cite{Nol2008}.
+Indeed, flower domains may be explored from one side and, if well-separated, connections to their petals may be constructed by direct applications of \eqref{eq:RSW}, \eqref{eq:SMP} and \eqref{eq:Mon} --- see the proof of Lemma~\ref{lem:density_good_scales} for an example.

+With these minor modifications, the proof of arm-separation of \cite{Nol2008} adapts readily to FK-percolation, and we give no further details.
+For a proof of arm-separation for more general arm events, and which relies on the stronger RSW inequalities available for $q \in [1,4)$, the interested reader may look at \cite[Section 5]{CheDcHon2016} (see also \cite{DcManTas2021}).
+We also refer to \cite{DM2022} for examples of the use of arm-separation in FK-percolation.\\

-\paragraph{Increasing coupling via exploration.} Consider a decreasing event~$A$ (i.e. an event whose complementary is increasing).
+\textbf{Increasing coupling via exploration.} Consider a decreasing event~$A$ (i.e. an event whose complementary is increasing).
 Then \eqref{eq:FKG} states that there exists a coupling~$\bbP$ between~$\omega \sim \phi[\cdot \,|\, A]$ and~$\omega' \sim \phi[\cdot]$ such that~$\omega \leq \omega'$ a.s.

 It will be useful to construct an explicit such coupling as follows.
 Fix an ordering~$e_1,e_2,\dots$ of the edges and sample each~$\omega(e_i),\omega'(e_i)$ sequentially according to their respective laws conditioned on the state of the previously sampled edges.
 If we assume that~$\omega(e_j) \leq \omega'(e_j)$ for all $j < i$, then \eqref{eq:FKG}, \eqref{eq:SMP} and \eqref{eq:Mon} imply that the law of~$\omega(e_i)$ is dominated by that of~$\omega'(e_i)$.
 Thus, one may sample the state of $e_i$ such that~$\omega(e_i) \leq \omega'(e_i)$ a.s.
 By induction, it follows that~$\omega \leq \omega'$.